Assistant Professor of Biology

 The Buston Lab, in conjunction with an international network of collaborators, grapples with questions at the frontiers of behavioral ecology, population ecology and marine ecology.

 Most broadly, we are interested in the ecology, evolution and behavior of marine animals.
 To date, our research has focused on cooperation, conflict and negotiations in animal societies.
 Currently, we are beginning a new line of research, focused on larval dispersal and population connectivity in marine fishes.

 Our research combines long-term observations of marked populations in their natural habitat, with experimental manipulations, mathematical modeling and molecular genetics.
 We use a hypothesis driven approach to address fundamental questions at the interface of individual behavior, population ecology and evolutionary biology.

 We welcome inquiries from undergraduates, graduate students and postdocs interested in joining us to pursue independent or collaborative research in the lab.

 - BI 519 Theoretical Evolutionary Ecology

 - BI 579 / 580 Progress in Ecology, Behavior, Evolution and Marine Biology

-- BI 671 Research Survey in Ecology, Behavior, Evolution and Marine Biology
+- BI 671 Survey of Ecology, Behavior, Evolution and Marine Biology

 - D’Aloia CC, Bogdanowicz SM, Majoris JE, Harrison RG, Buston PM (2013) Self-recruitment in a Caribbean reef fish: a new method for approximating dispersal kernels.
 Molecular Ecology 22: 2563-2572.